rmuit/PracticalAfas/update-payloads.md

 in the PHP.
 The differences in output are:
 - The outer Action attribute has changed (obviously), as well as the one in the KnBasicAddressAdr object;
-- AutoNum field is not added to the KnOrganisation (and a BcCo is present because we specified that in the input, obviously);
+- AutoNum field is not added to the KnOrganisation object (and a BcCo is present because we specified that in the input, obviously);
 - MatchOga is 0 instead of 6;
-- No default value is added for PbAd in the KnOrganisation object;
+- No default value is added for PbAd in the KnOrganisation object.
-- (A default value is still added for PbAd in the KnContact object; is that supposed to happen?
+_(Note that a default value is still added for PbAd in the KnBasicAddressAdr object; I expect this to be a bug and have documented the code where IMHO it needs a more substantial rewrite.
+I can't test this myself at the moment.)_
-- No default value is added for ViKc in the KnContact object. _(This seems to be a bug, since this is still a new KnContact, not an update of an existing one!)_

 Helper::xmlEncodeNormalizedData(Helper::normalizeDataToSend('KnOrganisation', $input, 'update', true), 0):
 ```xml